 - Submit an electronic request to the FBI;

-- Submit a request on paper to the FBI using U.S. Postal Service; and
+- Mail a request on paper to the FBI using U.S. Postal Service; and

 - Submit a request to the FBI using an “FBI Channeler.”
 One channeler about which Expungement Laywers in New Jersey™ has received positive feedback from clients is Fieldprint.